 Dr Michael Dizon

-Qualifications: BA Ateneo LLB UP LLM (Dist) Edinburgh PhD Tilburg
+Qualifications: BA Ateneo LLB University of the Philippines LLM (Dist) Edinburgh PhD Tilburg

 Michael Anthony C. Dizon has held academic positions at universities and research institutes in the Netherlands, the United Kingdom and the Philippines.
 He has also been engaged in legal practice having been an associate attorney at a Philippine law firm, a corporate lawyer for a privately held investment company, and a professional support lawyer with a global law firm.